Dylan Carlson Player Props: Cardinals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 25th in MLB with a collective 7.8 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in MLB.

-- The Tigers' 4.51 team ERA ranks 18th across all MLB pitching staffs.
+- The Tigers have the 18th-ranked team ERA across all league pitching staffs (4.51).

-- The Tigers rank 23rd in baseball in home runs allowed (44 total, 1.4 per game).
+- Tigers pitchers combine to allow 46 total home runs at a rate of 1.4 per game (to rank 24th in baseball).

-- Turnbull gets the start for the Tigers, his seventh of the season.
-He is 1-4 with a 6.84 ERA and 18 strikeouts in 26 1/3 innings pitched.
+- Faedo will make his first start of the season for the Tigers.

 © 2023 Data Skrive.
 All rights reserved.